ix-ax/AXOpen/src/core/ctrl/README.md

 [-] Description (optional): step description text describing the action the step is providing.

 Step class contains following public members:
-    Order: Order of the step in the coordination.
+ -Order: Order of the step in the coordination.
         This value can be set by calling the method `SetStepOrder()` and read by the method `GetStepOrder()`.
-    StepDescription: step description text describing the action the step is providing.
+ -StepDescription: step description text describing the action the step is providing.
         This value can be set by calling the `Execute()` method with `Description` parameter.
-    IsActive: if `TRUE`, the step is currently executing, or is in the order of the execution, otherwise `FALSE`.
+ -IsActive: if `TRUE`, the step is currently executing, or is in the order of the execution, otherwise `FALSE`.
             This value can be set by calling the method `SetIsActive()` and read by the method `GetIsActive()`.
-    IsEnabled: if `FALSE`, step body is not executed and the current order of the execution is incremented.
+ -IsEnabled: if `FALSE`, step body is not executed and the current order of the execution is incremented.
             This value can be set by calling the method `SetIsEnabled()` or  calling the `Execute()` method with `Enable` parameter and read by the method `GetIsEnabled()`.